ctorgalson/module-info/README.md

   - The command does *not* search recursively for modules since most modules that contain other modules are listed on d.o and elsewhere by the main module's name.
-  - The command only scans the directory paths provided by `--folders`.
+  - The command only scans the directory paths provided by `--dirs`.